 What Bond Conditions and Restrictions Can I Have While the Charge is Pending?

-Often, the bond court judge will make a condition of bond be that the accused have “no contact” with the alleged victim or victim’s family members.
+Often, the bond court judge will make a condition of the bond be that the accused have “no contact” with the alleged victim or victim’s family members.
 The order sometimes adds detail such as: “no contact verbally, in person, by telephone, by other electronic means, or through third parties.”
 The judge may order you not to carry a firearm.
 Someone accused of Domestic Violence needs to review the bond order carefully to see if any of these restrictions apply.
 The accused’s lawyer should also review this order to confirm what bond conditions might be present.

 Also, a person accused of Domestic Violence cannot go to a Domestic Violence Shelter.
 A trespass violation under this section could add a new criminal charge that would be a very steep misdemeanor that carries a fine up to $3,000, imprisonment of up to 3 years, or both.
-If the person has a dangerous weapon at the time of a trespass, it is a felony that carries up to a $5,000 fine, imprisonment up to 5 years, or both.
+If the person has a dangerous weapon at the time of the trespass, it is a felony that carries up to a $5,000 fine, imprisonment up to 5 years, or both.

 What Are Domestic Violence Victim’s Rights in South Carolina?